higherrrrrrr/higherrrrrrr.fun/services/app/README.md

 - Price feeds update every minute by default
 - Trend data based on 6hr volume
 - Keep an eye on your RPC rate limits
-- AI support knowledge base is automatically rebuilt during `yarn build`
+- AI support knowledge base must be built with `yarn build-knowledge`
 - Knowledge base includes all `.md` files from the repo
+- AI support requires OPENAI_API_KEY at runtime

 ---